periodicpoint/robusta/README.md

-# arabica
+# robusta
 A sound and versatile [pandoc](http://pandoc.org/) [LaTeX](https://www.latex-project.org/) boilerplate to produce academic books (in PDF) utilising solely modular [Markdown](https://daringfireball.net/projects/markdown/) files, featuring
 [YAML](http://yaml.org/), [KOMA-Script](https://ctan.org/pkg/koma-script?lang=en), [BibLaTeX](https://ctan.org/pkg/biblatex?lang=en) and
 [CSL](http://citationstyles.org/).

 # Thanks
-The [*arabica boilerplate*](https://github.com/qualiacode/arabica) is inspired by the [pandoc latex template *eisvogel* by Wandmalfarbe](https://github.com/Wandmalfarbe/pandoc-latex-template) and was built with the help of the following sources and tools: [References and Credits](#references-and-credits).
+The [*robusta boilerplate*](https://github.com/qualiacode/robusta) is inspired by the [pandoc latex template *eisvogel* by Wandmalfarbe](https://github.com/Wandmalfarbe/pandoc-latex-template) and was built with the help of the following sources and tools: [References and Credits](#references-and-credits).
 For other projects like the one at hand please see [the list of user contributed templates at the pandoc wiki](https://github.com/jgm/pandoc/wiki/User-contributed-templates) and
 [the list of pandoc boilerplates at the pandoc wiki](https://github.com/jgm/pandoc/wiki/Pandoc-Boilerplates).